 The two activities that require the highest labour input on orchards are harvesting and pruning.
-A mechanical harvester is being trialled but is at least five years away in terms of practical implementation.
-An automated solution for winter pruning is even more difficult and is unlikely within the next 10 years.
+A mechanical harvester is being trialled but is several years away in terms of practical implementation.
+An automated solution for winter pruning is even more difficult and is unlikely within the near future.